 Short-term bank deposits comprise cash held in a mixture of deposit accounts and sterling liquidity funds, earning interest of between 4.15% and 5.25%.
 They are all instant access liquidity funds.

 Restricted cash deposits pertain to cash balances that can only be used for low carbon network fund projects approved by Ofgem and are not readily available for general purposes of the Company.
-For the year ended 31 March 2023, restricted cash deposits were classified within cash and cash equivalents.
-As a result of accounting policy changes during the current year, these deposits are classified within financial and other investments.
-For further details on the accounting policy changes refer page 75.

 15. Cash at bank and in hand